-(2) Includes 2,840,312 outstanding options to purchase stock under the Prior Plan and 1,622,766 outstanding options to purchase stock under the 2019 Plan.
+(2) Consists of 2,167,546 outstanding options to purchase stock under the Prior Plan and 2,803,429 outstanding options to purchase stock under the 2019 Plan.

-(3) As of December 31, 2020, the weighted-average exercise price of outstanding options under the Prior Plan was \$4.04 and the weighted-average exercise price of outstanding options under the 2019 Plan was \$13.27.

-(4) Includes 1,352,039 shares available for future issuance under the 2019 Plan and 741,497 shares available for issuance under the 2019 ESPP.
+- (3) As of December 31, 2021, the weighted-average exercise price of outstanding options under the Prior Plan was \$4.38 and the weighted-average exercise price of outstanding options under the 2019 Plan was \$11.60. - (4) Includes 1,251,930 shares available for future issuance under the 2019 Plan and 741,497 shares available for issuance under the 2019 ESPP.
 As of November 6, 2019, in connection with our initial public offering, no further grants are made under the Prior Plan.
 The 2019 Plan provides for an annual increase to the number of shares available for issuance thereunder on the first day of each calendar year beginning on January 1, 2020 and ending on and including January 1, 2029, by an amount equal to the lesser of (i) 4% of the aggregate number of shares of common stock outstanding on the final day of the immediately preceding calendar year and (ii) such smaller number of shares of common stock as determined by our board of directors (but no more than 14,130,029 shares may be issued upon the exercise of incentive stock options).
-The 2019 ESPP provides for an annual increase to the number of shares available for issuance thereunder on the first day of each calendar year beginning on January 1, 2020 and ending on and including January 1, 2029, by an amount equal to the lesser of (i) 1% of the aggregate number of shares of common stock outstanding on the final day of the immediately preceding calendar year and (ii) such smaller number of shares of common stock as is determined by our board of directors, provided that no more than 3,288,886 shares of our common stock may be issued under the 2019 ESPP.
+The 2019 ESPP provides for an annual increase to the number of shares available for issuance thereunder on the first day of each calendar year beginning on January 1, 2020 and ending on and including January 1, 2029, by an amount equal to the lesser of (i) 1% of the aggregate number of shares of common stock outstanding on and including January 1, 2029, by an amount equal to the lesser of (i) 1% of the aggregate number of shares of common stock outstanding on and including January 1, 2029, by an amount equal to the lesser of (i) 1% of the aggregate number of shares of common stock outstanding on the final day of the immediately preceding calendar year and (ii) such smaller number of shares of common stock outstanding on the final day of the immediately preceding calendar year and (ii) such smaller number of shares of common stock as is determined by our board of directors, provided that no more than 3,288,886 shares of our common stock may be issued under the 2019 ESPP.
 As of the date of this Annual Report on Form 10-K, we have not commenced offering periods under the ESPP.